Oliyxz/Social-Engineering-AI-Toolkit/README.md

 ![Platform](https://img.shields.io/badge/Platform-Raspberry%20Pi%205%20%7C%20Windows%20%7C%20Linux-green)

 ## 📖 Project Overview
-[cite_start]The **Social Engineering AI Toolkit** is a research and defense project developed by the **BCU Cyber Security Society**[cite: 31].
+The **Social Engineering AI Toolkit** is a research and defense project developed by the **BCU Cyber Security Society**.
 It moves beyond traditional network security to address the "Human Element" of cybersecurity.

 The toolkit features three distinct modules that operate in parallel to detect, simulate, and analyze social engineering threats:
 1.  **Biometric Identity Verification:** A physical "Gatekeeper" system to detect impersonation.